Substance Abuse Hotline

 In addition to a twenty-four hour toll-free number, some substance abuse hotline sites also offer an online chat.
 Regardless of where you live, they have information about drug and alcohol rehabilitation resources in states throughout the United States.
 You can speak with the staff about any drug or alcohol questions.

-Substance abuse hotlines can provide information about treatment options for addicts in all age groups.
+Drug abuse helplines can provide information about treatment options for addicts in all age groups.
 They also have resources for addicts and alcoholics who have dual-diagnosis issues.
 If your loved one is struggling with substance abuse, you can also request information about interventions.

-A good approach is to check out the hotlines that are currently available.
+A good approach is to check out the hotline call centers that are currently available.
 Choose one or more hotlines that reflect your particular situation.
 Copy the toll-free numbers down, and have them with you at home, your office or school, and in your wallet.
 Even if there is no current emergency, you do not know when one might occur.

 When you have toll-free numbers for substance abuse hotlines readily available, you will not need to search for a number when an emergency arises.
 Having numbers on hand can save your life, or the life of someone who is dealing with substance abuse.